Praetorian Building: Redevelopment and demolition

-As the Main Street District, Dallas and downtown Dallas began a revival and many surrounding buildings were rehabilitated, the Praetorian Building was also eyed for renovation.
+As the Main Street District, Dallas and downtown Dallas began a revival and mulitple surrounding buildings were rehabilitated, the Praetorian Building was also eyed for renovation.
 In 2005, the tower was purchased by the California-based 3J Development.
 The company decided to remodel the tower and restore it to its original 1909 façade.
 Due to financial problems the renovation was delayed and the building sold in 2007 to Lockey Capital.
 The building's office floors were planned to be converted into loft apartments.
 In 2010 the building was one of several in the Main Street District to be purchased by Timothy Headington, developer of The Joule Hotel, with plans for redevelopment.
 Soon after, the city of Dallas confirmed plans to demolish the building.
-The building was fully demolished by the summer of 2013.
+The building was fully demolished by the summer of 2013, being replaced by a sculpture of an eye.